-Let me just tell you, going to an amusement park in the off-season is fantastic.
-Yesterday, my kids and I drove two hours to Hersheypark in Hershey, PA.
-The weather was reasonable (in the mid-40s), the crowds were light (at least compared to summer crowds) and the shows were well worth the drive.
+Going to an amusement park in the off-season is fantastic.
+Over the weekend, my kids and I drove two hours to Hersheypark in Hershey, PA.
+The weather was reasonable (in the upper-40s), the crowds were light (at least compared to summer crowds) and the shows were well worth the drive.

 Beyond Hersheypark, there’s a lot to do in Hershey, PA and it’s a great place to spend the weekend with kids, especially during the winter holidays.
 We took a free tour at Hershey’s Chocolate World and saw lots of great light displays at the drive-through Hershey Sweet Lights.
 Plus, we saw Santa. 🙂

-Since we spent most of our time at Hersheypark, here are 10 fun things to do as a family at Hersheypark Christmas Candylane this holiday season (runs Nov.
+Since we spent most of our time at Hersheypark, here are 12 fun things to do as a family at Hersheypark Christmas Candylane this holiday season (runs Nov.
 11 – Jan.
 1).

 1. Go Ice Skating.
 Rent skates for $3 per pair and take a lap or two around the rink at Rudolph’s Skating Pond.
 It’s a fun activity that everyone can enjoy and a fun break after riding a few of the rides or taking in one of the festive shows.